weikinhuang/dotfiles/REFERENCE.md

-git auto-mergetool       => Use araxis merge when possible otherwise use vimdiff git branch-prune         => Remove branches locally and remotely if already merged into master git changelog            => Generate a changelog from git tags git gh-pages             => Setup a new branch called gh-pages following github's procedure git hooks                => Execute a git hook git hub-pull-request     => Open a pull request on github git hub-token            => Generate a github api access token
+git auto-mergetool       => Use araxis merge when possible otherwise use vimdiff git branch-prune         => Remove branches locally and remotely if already merged into master git changelog            => Generate a changelog from git tags git gh-pages             => Setup a new branch called gh-pages following github procedure git hooks                => Execute a git hook git hub-pull-request     => Open a pull request on github git hub-token            => Generate a github api access token